GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ## Build the extension {: #build }

-Start by creating a new directory called `quick-api-reference` to hold the extension files, or download the source code from our [GitHub samples][github-open-api] repo.
+Start by creating a new directory called `quick-api-reference` to hold the extension files, or download the source code from our [GitHub samples][github-quick-api] repo.

 ### Step 1: Register the service worker {: #step-1 }